SaraM92/qiskit-terra/qiskit/qasm/Pulse Programming Language Documentation.md

 ## Alternative Approaches
 One alternative approach to the problem is to implement the pulse-control independently of the QASM and then compile them together to achieve the same results.
+This is a valid

 ## Questions